Breitling SA: In popular culture

 In the 1965 James Bond movie Thunderball, Bond is given a Breitling Top Time, which contains a geiger counter, enabling Bond to track down two stolen nuclear warheads.
 After the movie was filmed, the watch disappeared and later resurfaced in a car boot sale in England in 2012, where it was purchased for £25.
 It later sold at Christie's auction house for over £100,000.
 In the same film, the SPECTRE pilot who hijacks the Vulcan bomber wears a Breitling Navitimer.

-Jerry Seinfeld can be seen wearing either a Navitimer or Chronomat in nearly every episode of Seinfeld, and frequently appeared wearing the Navitimer in promotional photos for the show's later seasons; as of 2019, he still owns the watches featured onscreen.
+Jerry Seinfeld can be seen wearing either a Breitling Navitimer or Breitling Chronomat in nearly every episode of 1989–1998 TV series Seinfeld, and the later web series Comedians in Cars Getting Coffee.
+In the British automotive series Top Gear, Richard Hammond uses a Breitling Emergency II watch to be rescued by Jeremy Clarkson and James May.